Skip to main content

 Local users Local users can be created by administrators.
 They can log in to the system with the combination of email address and password.
 Via PILOS, an email can be sent to the user upon creation, also a password reset function can be activated.

 External users In large environments it is impractical to manage all users in PILOS.
 Therefore PILOS can be connected to external authentication systems.
-LDAP and Shibboleth are available as interfaces.
-All authentication providers can be operated in parallel, but none of them more than once.
+LDAP, Shibboleth and OpenID Connect are available as interfaces.
+All three authentication providers can be operated in parallel, but none of them more than once.

 LDAP